wearefair/sqla-softdelete/README.md

 How to use
 ------------
-To make your SQLAlchemy model (entity) support just inherit it from `SoftDeleteMixin`.
+To make your SQLAlchemy model support soft deletes, just inherit from `SoftDeleteMixin`.

 ## Example Class Creation